GabrieleGhisleni/EnergyProject/README.md

         - energy.env
 ```

+We set the logs of mysql, mqtt, redis and django to none so to avoid display those messages and be able to follow
+the messages from the scripts.
+Anyway if you want to see those just remove `logging: driver: none` in the [docker-compose.yml].

 #### Environmental variables

 The last step to be made is creating the energy.env file containing all passwords and environmental variables that are